popgenome/ScientificWriting/README.md

 # Scientific Writing in 2024 Fall Semester
-*Scientific Writing* is a course for graduate students to learn reading literature, prepare scientific figures and writing scientific manuscripts.
+*Scientific Writing* is a course for graduate students to learn presenting scientific results and writing scientific manuscripts.
 It teaches fundamental skills in **scientific reading, presentation and writing**, which serves as the basis in future research life.

 # Contents
 1. Introduction